MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M06Lab01_Sequences.md

 6. Reset your filters.
 Use the search bar to search for one of the following leads: **Rachel Michael**, **Gerald Stephens**, or **Lilly Pyles.** Once the record in the work list is opened, it disappears from the view because it is no longer unopened.

+7. Let's ask Copilot to summarize the lead for us.
+Expand the Copilot pane by selecting the **Copilot** icon in the bar on the far right.
+In the text box, type "Summarize lead /".
+After the /, start typing the lead's name.
+When the lead name pops up, select it and then press enter.

+8. Review the lead summary.

+9. Let's see when the lead was last worked on.
+Click your cursor into the Copilot text box.
+Suggested prompts will appear.
+Select *Show recent changes for lead."

+10. After the /, type your lead's name.
+When the lead name pops up, select it and then press enter.
+Copilot will let us know when the lead was last updated.

-7. Under the Lead name, switch from the **Sales trial** form to the **Sales Insights** form.
+12. Under the Lead name, switch from the **Sales trial** form to the **Sales Insights** form.
 On the lead record in the Sales accelerator workspace, take a look at the following:
    - The Up Next widget, showing the next task and its due date.
    - The timeline.
    - The lead score.
 Hover over the factors below the lead score grade.
 Show the insights behind the lead scores.
    - Relationship health.

-8. Switch to the **Relationship analytics** tab.
+11. Switch to the **Relationship analytics** tab.
 Take a look at the following:
    - Summary, with key insights computed from previous years.
    - Relationship health.
    - Client's contacts and your colleagues.